WanlinYang/Self-Driving-Car/Behavioral-Cloning/README.md

 To combat the overfitting, I reduced the depths of filters to 16.
 Then I test the simulation again.
 The overall performance was acceptable, but there were a few spots where the vehicle fell off the track.
 To improve the driving behavior in these cases, I collected the samples around those spots by recording the recovering driving process.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
-I manually adjusted the car only once in the final simulation.
+I did not have to manually adjusted the car in the final simulation.

 #### 2. Final Model Architecture